 What happens immediately after you drop something?
 What are the first words that come out of your mouth?
-Do they help you, or hurt you?
+Do they help you or hurt you?

-These tests are useful in showing the function of the brain and peripheral nervous system.
-They’re useful precisely because you can’t control them.
-Your cognitive over-ride is removed, and we get to see the raw state of your underlying neurological health.
+These tests are useful in showing the function of the brain and other elements of your nervous system, precisely because you can’t control them.
+Your cognitive override (overthinking brain) is sidelined for a moment, and we get to see the raw state of your underlying neurological health.

-If you’re anything like me, the first word that comes out of your mouth is “&#@$$%#” (unprintable)!
-That’s not the word I’m really interested in, although perhaps I should clean up a bit here too.
-It’s the words that follow immediately after that are telling.
+If you’re anything like me, the first word that comes out of your mouth after you drop something is too profane to print here.
+But that’s not the word I’m really interested in…it’s the words that follow the expletive that shed light on your fundamental wiring.

 Which brings me back to your reflex negativity.
 Next time you drop the glass jar as you take it out of the refrigerator, listen to your words.
 They will tell you how you’re doing on your road to happiness and success.

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.

 At the height of his successful career, Roddy experienced a personal health and happiness awakening.
 During this profoundly transformative time, he began applying his deep knowledge of performance neuroscience to his everyday life.
 He discovered that, in moments of stress, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create profound (and often hidden) distress, and prevent us from reaching our innate potential.